 Nearly 4 years have passed since she landed on The ‘Emerald Isle’.
 The increasing economic crisis and violence, back in her country, forced Bravo to stay in Ireland, which has become her ‘second home’.

-‘I miss my family so much, it have been the 4 most difficult years in my life.
+‘I miss my family so much, it has been the 4 most difficult years in my life.
 I feel frustration for not being able to have a good future and quality of life in the country where I always dreamed to be a successful person surrounded by my beloved ones’.
 She added.

 Her first job in Ireland was as an Au Pair, ‘It was a wonderful experience’, she said, even though was a ‘really hard job’, ‘ I was lucky because I got a lovely Irish family and very well educated kids, so it made my days much easier with them during one year’.

-Bravo is currently doing a bachelor degree in IT and has a part time job as barista in a cafe shop in Dublin.
-Despite of the critical situation in her country, she is in hopes that Venezuela will go through this and will get back to be the place when ‘all the dreams can come true’.
+Bravo is currently doing a bachelor degree in IT and has a part-time job as barista in a cafe shop in Dublin.
+Despite the critical situation in her country, she is in hopes that Venezuela will go through this and will get back to be the place when ‘all the dreams can come true’.
 ‘I am working and studying too hard and I know I will go back to have my family there and being with all my beloved people’.

 Emili Meneses is another face of the Venezuelan diaspora, she has lived in Ireland for 3 years and like Bravo, she only came to learn English.
 Emili is 27 years old with a bachelor degree in Financial and Bank.

 ‘I can say my life wasn’t that bad back to those years in Venezuela.
-I had a great job in an important bank and I also used to do what I love the most which is dancing Venezuelan folklore and hip-hop’.
+I had a great job in an important bank and I also used to do what I love the most which are dancing Venezuelan folklore and hip-hop’.

 She used to live with her two brothers and one sister.
 ‘I had a good life, the situation wasn’t as critical as now.
 I just came for a couple of months and I just can’t believe that 3 years have passed since then’.

-Meneses has worked as a barista since she arrived to Dublin, she enjoyed her job, although is not the job of her ‘dreams’.
+Meneses has worked as a barista since she arrived in Dublin, she enjoyed her job, although is not the job of her ‘dreams’.
 ‘I have got great colleagues and I have learned a lot of things which are useful for me’.

 The Venezuelan traditional food is one of the things she misses the most.
 ‘This is the hardest part’, she commented with a big smile.
 ‘Getting used to what we have here has been a challenge for me, but I am very thankful and happy because Irish people are such an amazing ‘craic’ and it makes my life much easier in this country’.